-6. Ratification of Corporate Acts - The Chairman announced the next item which was the approval of all corporate acts during the preceding year.
+- President's Report The Chairman requested President Carmelo Maria Luza Bautista to render his Annual Report for the year 2023.
+The President then proceeded to render his Report through a pre-recorded audio-visual presentation, which was flashed on the screen. - 6.
+Ratification of Corporate Acts The Chairman announced the next item which was the approval of all corporate acts during the preceding year.

 As the proposed resolution was flashed on the screen, the Corporate Secretary reported the preliminary tally of votes.
-The final tally showed that out of a total of 326,927,299 shares of the Corporation entitled to vote which were present or duly represented at the Meeting, 326,298,323 shares or 99.81% of shares were cast in favor of the resolution for the ratification of corporate acts, 1,832 shares voted against the resolution, and 627,144 shares or 0.19% abstained.
-The following resolution for the ratification of corporate acts was therefore approved by the required majority vote:
+The final tally showed that out of a total of 324,135,821 shares of the Corporation entitled to vote which were present or duly represented at the Meeting, 322,599,445 shares or 99.526% of shares were cast in favor of the resolution for the ratification of corporate acts, 4,279 shares or 0.001% voted against the resolution, and 1,532,097 shares or 0.473% abstained or did not vote.
+The following resolution for the ratification of corporate acts was, therefore, approved by the required majority vote:

-"RESOLVED, that all acts, transactions and resolutions, including related party transactions, approved by the Board of Directors, the Executive Committee, and Management from the date of the 2022 Annual Stockholders' Meeting on May 11, 2022 until the date of this meeting be hereby ratified and confirmed."
+"RESOLVED, that all acts, transactions and resolutions, including related party transactions, approved by the Corporation's Board of Directors, Committees, and Management from the date of the 2023 Annual a

+Stockholders' Meeting on May 10, 2023 until the date of this meeting be hereby ratified and confirmed."

-7. Election of Directors - The Chairman announced the next item, which was the Election of the Members of the Board of Directors to serve for the year 2023-2024.
-He then requested Lead Independent Director and Chairman of the Nominations Committee, Mr. Renato C. Valencia to explain the nomination procedure in behalf of the Nominations Committee.
+7. Election of Directors - The Chairman announced the next item, which was the Election of the Members of the Board of Directors to serve for the year 2024-2025.
+He then requested Lead Independent Director and Chairman of the Nominations Committee, Mr. Renato C. Valencia, to explain the nomination procedure in behalf of the Nominations Committee.

-Mr. Valencia explained that in compliance with the regulatory requirements of the SEC and as required under the Corporation's Manual on Corporate Governance, the Nominations Committee, with Mr. Valencia as Chairman and Independent Directors Mr. Rene J. Buenaventura and Mr. Gil B. Genio as members, reviewed and evaluated the qualifications of all persons nominated for election to the Board of Directors and certified that, based on the Corporation's records and relevant information made available to the Nominations Committee, the nominees possessed all of the qualifications and none of the disqualifications under existing laws, rules, and regulations.
+Mr. Valencia stated that eleven (11) directors may be voted in the election, Pursuant to the Corporation's Articles of Incorporation.
+Mr. Valencia then explained that in compliance with the regulatory requirements of the SEC and as required under the Corporation's Manual on Corporate Governance, the Nominations Committee, with Mr. Valencia as Chairman and Independent Directors Mr. Rene J. Buenaventura and Mr. Gil B. Genio as members, reviewed and evaluated the qualifications of all persons nominated for election to the Board of Directors and certified that, based on the Corporation's records and relevant information made available to the Nominations Committee, the nominees possessed all of the qualifications and none of the disqualifications under existing laws, rules, and regulations.
 Mr. Valencia presented the Final List of Candidates as follows:

+- 1. Mr. Francisco C. Sebastian

+- 2. Mr. Alfred Vy Ty

+- 3. Mr. Arthur Vy Ty

+- 4. Mr. Carmelo Maria Luza Bautista

+- 5. Mr. Renato C. Valencia

+- 6. Mr. Rene J. Buenaventura

+- 7. Mr. Gil B. Genio

+- 8. Ms. Consuelo D. Garcia

+- 9. Mr. Carlos G. Dominguez III

+- 10. Dr. David Go

-- 1. Atty.
+- 11. Atty.
 Regis V. Puno

-- 2. Dr. David T. Go

-- 3. Mr. Pascual M. Garcia III

-- 4. Mr. Gil B. Genio

-- 5. Ms. Consuelo D. Garcia

-- 6. Mr. Rene J. Buenaventura

-- 7. Mr. Renato C. Valencia

-- 8. Mr. Carmelo Maria Luza Bautista

-- 9. Mr. Arthur V. Ty

-- 10. Mr. Alfred V. Tv

-- 11. Mr. Francisco C. Sebastian

-Mr. Valencia further informed the stockholders that four (4) of the eleven (11) nominees for directors were nominated as independent directors, namely: Mr. Gil B. Genio, Ms. Consuelo D. Garcia, Mr. Rene J. Buenaventura, and Mr. Renato C. Valencia.
+Mr. Valencia further informed the stockholders that five (5) of the eleven (11) nominees for directors were nominated as independent directors, namely: Mr. Rene J. Buenaventura, Mr. Gil B. Genio, Ms. Consuelo D. Garcia, Mr. Carlos G. Dominguez III, and Mr. Renato C. Valencia.